dottorblaster/dottorblaster.github.io/_posts/2014-10-30-kernel-linux-kdbus-mainline.md

 > This is the first submission of kdbus by the kernel community.
 It was developed in its own repository for well more than a year, and has been tested on x64-64, i686 and ARM architectures in various use cases.
 The driver is totally non-intrusive and doesn't touch a single line of existing kernel code.

-Forse il **kernel Linux** è arrivato ad una delle sue più grandi svolte (almeno secondo me): un primo abbozzo di kdbus è stato [sottomesso alla Linux Kernel Mailing List](https://lkml.org/lkml/2014/10/29/854) per l'approvazione.
+Forse il **kernel Linux** è arrivato ad una delle sue più grandi svolte (almeno secondo me): un primo abbozzo di kdbus è stato [sottomesso alla Linux Kernel Mailing List](https://lkml.org/lkml/2014/10/29/854) (_si, sottomesso come nel sadomaso, grazie a [Giorgio](http://www.zarrelli.org/blog/) per la segnalazione_) per l'approvazione.
 Per chi non sapesse che cos'è **kdbus**, cito sempre dalla stessa mail:

 > kdbus is a kernel-level IPC implementation that aims for resemblance to the the protocol layer with the existing userspace D-Bus daemon while enabling some features that couldn't be implemented before in userspace.